sowens23/CS-F311/README.md

   - Remember the Master Theorem
     - b is the number of nearly equal-sized parts
     - a is the number of recursive calls
+    - d is essentially the depth of it's recursive loops
     - f(n) is the amount of other work done in the body of the algorithm
       - Other work means anthing the algorithm does other than making recursive calls
     - Compare a to b^d